-The ZEISS corporate headquarters sets rules and policies that apply to all ZEISS companies, including in relation to the fight against modern slavery.
-The companies on behalf of which this statement is made, together with all other ZEISS group companies, are responsible for implementing and complying with them.
+The companies on behalf of which this statement is made, together with all other ZEISS group companies, are responsible for implementing and complying with the requirements of the CMS and all policies and procedures which flow from it.
 ZEISS has defined central specifications for how regulatory compliance in areas including modern slavery is to be handled throughout the organisation and the supply chain.
 The "Supplier Sustainability" corporate team supports the business groups and all entities in implementing these specifications.